Immigration

 Deport Illegal Immigrants

-Expel all 75,000 illegal immigrants in Australia.
+Expel all illegal immigrants in Australia.
+This is estimated to be almost 100,000 people.

 Deport Violent Foreign Criminals